qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 |expression| The :guilabel:`Variables` tab lists all the variables available at
 the layer's level (which includes all global and project's variables).

 It also allows the user to manage layer-level variables.
-Click the |signPlus|
+Click the |symbologyAdd|
 button to add a new custom layer-level variable.
-Likewise, select a custom layer-level variable from the list and click the |signMinus| button to remove it.
+Likewise, select a custom layer-level variable from the list and click the |symbologyRemove| button to remove it.

 More information on variables usage in the General Tools